 The name comes from its taste and texture.
 When Leggett presented the new breed of squash, it was a hit!
-Since then, there was no looking back for the Butternut Squash.
+Since then, there has been no looking back for the Butternut Squash.

 The popularity of Butternut Squash grew.
-And to this day, it remains to be a favorite add-on for baking, grilling, roasting, steaming, and a whole lot more!
+To this day, it remains a favorite add-on for baking, grilling, roasting, steaming, and a whole lot more!
 The Butternut squash that we know now is a result of the development of modern varieties.